qaynam/koy-ui/README.md

 ## Koy UI

-Koy UI is a simle UI libirary for Svelte.
+Koy UI is a simple UI libirary for Svelte.

 ## Installation